zainab-kazi/PDE4430_MOBILE_ROBOTICS/README.md

    - Implements grid or spiral patterns to maximize area coverage.

 ### RQT Graph
-Included all RQT graphs here to visualize nodes, topics, and their interactions.
+Included all RQT graphs to visualize nodes, topics, and their interactions.

 1. Task 1 - Teleoperation
 2. Task 2 - Autonomous navigation